True freedom is possible for any sin or sickness that human beings have had to face since the third chapter of Genesis.

 Jesus never erased the law; rather, He fulfilled it.
 Remember, He lived under the Old Covenant.
 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 I tell you the truth, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the Law, you will certainly not enter the kingdom of heaven” (Matthew 5:17-20).

 The sins of the Old Testament are the sins in the New Testament: we are not to have or worship any other gods; we are not to worship any type of idol; we are not to use the Name of our God in any unholy way; we are to remember the Sabbath and keep it a holy day; we are to honor our parents, not murder, not commit adultery, not steal, not lie and not covet what others have.
-While there were many Jewish traditions (food, for example), for our discussion, we are looking at the Ten Commandments rather than the intricacies of rituals, i.e., dress, food, ceremonial washings, etc. [NOTE: we are concentrating on the moral law of the OT.
-Most OT scholars would teach Judaic law is divided into three parts – moral, ceremonial (related to cleanliness, the temple), and civil (including the judicial, the running of a nation.]
+While there were many Jewish traditions (related to food, for example), we are in this discussion looking at the Ten Commandments rather than the intricacies of rituals, dress, food, or ceremonial washings.
+That is, we are concentrating on the moral law of the Old Testament.
+Most Bible scholars would teach that Judaic law is divided into three parts: moral, ceremonial (related to cleanliness, the temple), and civil (including the judicial, the running of a nation.)

 Is murder still wrong?
 Is stealing still wrong?
 Is adultery still wrong?
 We can still go to jail for most of these sins in our society.
 We must identify and accept our sinfulness in order to be healed from it.